-Hi, I’m Simon Dunant an avid reader and collector of books and memorabilia relating to the late 20th Century writer Hugh Walpole.
+Hi, I’m Simon Dunant an avid reader and collector of books and memorabilia relating to the early 20th Century writer Hugh Walpole.
 Here I am pictured in 2019 climbing Hugh’s beloved Catbells overlooking Derwentwater and Keswick in the Lake District.

 Since 2011 when I first discovered his books I’ve been researching the fascinating life and works of this prolific author .
 I originally started to create a blog about Hugh Walpole in 2013 to curate and share what I was discovering about Hugh Walpole’s life and work, however as a personal project I never got around to publishing the site.